randomravings/avro-specific-data-contract/README.md

   jq
 ```

-Notice `major.version`, which is an arbitrary chosed property name, and the way we deploy schemas to the different compatibiliy groups is by specifying it as follows in the POST payload:
+Notice `major.version`, which is an arbitrary chosen property name, and the way we deploy schemas to the different compatibiliy groups is by specifying it as follows in the POST payload:

 ```json
 {